NexoDevelopment/python_bin2h/README.md

 Python - Binary to C header

 # Usage
-Drop a file on the python script **or** launch it and type filename or filepath !
+Drop a file on the python script